 The mission of the St. Lawrence University Public Interest Corps (SLU PIC) is to link talented and passionate St. Lawrence University students and recent graduates with North Country public interest and non-profit organizations to improve their ability to provide services to their constituencies and to help develop the next generation of leaders in this sector.

 Coordinated by St. Lawrence University Career Connections and Student Activities & Leadership Offices, this program supports organizations and positively influences relationships between the college and the community.
 SLU PIC, which also involves St. Lawrence University nonprofit sector alumni in an advisory capacity, provides a tangible mechanism for Corps Members to put academic theory into practice and gain valuable professional skills, knowledge and contacts while contributing to the mission of North Country nonprofits.

 Prospective partner organizations are invited to download the SLU PIC proposal form and apply by NOVEMBER 9, 2020.

-See what the SLU PIC students are saying about their 2016 internship experiences at the SLU PIC Blog!
+See what the SLU PIC students are saying about their Summer 2017 internship experiences at the SLU PIC Blog!

 For more information on the program or to apply as an Organizational Nonprofit Partner, please contact: